billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 ### Prayer Before Politics

 There is only one conflict in the entire universe, and that is the conflict caused by Satan's rebellion against God.
+In his rebellion, Satan seeks to deny God the love of man.
+Satan works his preternatural magic in this world of which he is the prince.
+And we are helpless to resist him.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTYyMjgzMTUsMTI4MTI0ODExNV19
+eyJoaXN0b3J5IjpbLTYyNzY2OTA0NiwxMjgxMjQ4MTE1XX0=
 -->